StefanIsMe/Threads.net-Writer/README.md

 ## Configuration

 You can adjust the behavior of the workflow by modifying the parameters in the `main.py` file, such as the maximum number of iterations or the temperature for the LLM.
 You can also modify the `USER_PERSONA` dictionary to tailor the generated content to a specific user.

+### New Features and Changes

+* **August 17, 2024 - Enhanced Personalization and Streamlined Workflow:**
+    * Introduced a detailed `USER_PERSONA` dictionary for personalized content generation.
+    * Streamlined the workflow by removing the `draft_analyzer` and `researcher` nodes.
+    * Enhanced the prompts for the `writer` and `editor` nodes to provide more context and guidance.
+    * Enforced stricter character limits (450-500 characters) and a maximum of two questions per update.
+    * Improved error handling and added a seed parameter for reproducibility.

 ## Known Issues